 Where can I find public hearing agendas, daily meeting agendas, and hearing minutes for the Ada County Commissioners?

 Public hearing agendas, daily meeting agendas, and official hearing minutes for all public meetings held by the Ada County Board of Commissioners are posted online and can be found on the Ada County Commissioner’s section of this Web site.
-Our most recent postings can be found on Agendas and Minutes page.
+Our most recent postings can be found on the Agenda page and the Minutes page.

 Where can I find public hearing agendas and minutes for the Planning and Zoning Commission?

 Public hearing agendas and official hearing minutes for the Ada County Planning and Zoning Commission are posted online and can be found on the Development Services section of this website.
 View the Agendas and Minutes for the most recent postings.
 For the list of all scheduled Planning and Zoning hearings, check out our Public Hearing Schedule page.

 Does Ada County keep records of birth or death certificates?